Candy Cane Brownies

 - 1 3/4 cup light brown sugar packed

 - 3/4 cups all purpose flour

 - 1 tsp salt

 - 4 candy canes crushed

-Set heatproof bowl inside vegetable steamer over top of simmering water.
+- Set heatproof bowl inside vegetable steamer over top of simmering water.
 Add butter and 2/3 lb chocolate and stir until melted.
-Let cool slightly and then scrape into bowl with eggs and brown sugar and whisk until batter becomes thick and glossy.
+Let cool slightly and then scrape into the bowl with eggs and brown sugar and whisk until the batter becomes thick and glossy.

-Sift in flour and salt and gently stir into batter just until evenly mixed.
-Spread brownie mixture into the 9 X 13 baking dish.
+- Sift in the flour and salt and gently stir into batter just until evenly mixed.
+Spread the brownie mixture into the lined baking dish.

-Add the remaining chocolate to the heat proof bowl over simmering water and gently melt the rest of the chocolate.
-When melted add the peppermint extract and stir.
+- Add the remaining chocolate to the heat-proof bowl over simmering water and gently melt the rest of the chocolate.
+When melted add the peppermint and stir.
 Remove from heat and let cool slightly.

-Bake for 15 minutes.
-Sprinkle crushed candy canes evenly over top and then return to oven to bake for another 15-20 minutes or until a cake tester comes out with only a few moist crumbs.
-Let brownies cool for about 2 hours before cutting into bars to serve.
+- Bake for 15 minutes.
+Sprinkle crushed candy canes evenly over top and then return to the oven to bake for another 15-20 minutes or until a cake tester comes out with only a few moist crumbs.
+Let brownies cool for about 2 hours before cutting them into bars to serve.